-The Galapagos Islands are a UNESCO World Heritage Site, and a protected marine park.
-Located off the coast of Ecuador in the Pacific Ocean, these islands are famous for the many different endemic species which live there, and were used by Charles Darwin during his research visit in 1835 as prime examples for the theory of evolution through natural selection.
-For divers Galapagos is one of, if not thee, top big fish destinations in the World and is atop everyone's short list of places to visit before dying.
+Galapagos Islands is a UNESCO World Heritage Site and a protected marine park located off the coast of Ecuador in the Pacific Ocean, it is one of the most exciting destinations in the world for both divers and non-divers.
+These islands were used by Charles Darwin during his research visit back in 1835 as prime examples for the theory of evolution through natural selection.
+For divers, Galapagos is also a well known top diving destination for dacades.